rileyCowling/cuddly-guacamole/README.md

 Use the README's to in the different folders if you don't know what to do. the one inside of server talks about getting ec2 going on your computer

-## TO-DO ##
-# Website/application
-    -set up routes
-    -need a place for webhooks to go
-    -then graphically display the data

-# Particle
-    -set up webhooks
-    -adapt the code to have different states - use some variable i guess that can be adjusted by user.

 ## Structure ##